Written by Editorial Team

 A mother nurtures and carries a baby for nine long months and hopes that the baby comes in the world as healthy.
 Many mothers wish to have a normal, vaginal delivery which is considered best for both the mother and the baby.
 To have an uncomplicated, smooth delivery is the wish of every pregnant woman.
-Largely achievable, health of a baby is dependent on the mother’s diet and physical activity levels.
+Largely achievable, the health of a baby is dependent on the mother’s diet and physical activity levels.
 You know that you need to keep your weight in check and eat healthy, wholesome food to nourish the baby.
 You must have heard about techniques that can help you cope with labor pains.
 Fair enough.
 But what if we tell you that there are certain physical exercises that will boost your chances of having a normal delivery manifold?
 Read on!

 The first and foremost step when you think of exercising during pregnancy is to get your doctor’s clearance.
 Since every pregnancy is unique, your doctor will be able to tell you if there is something that you need to be extra careful about.
-Considering your health and past medical history, the doctor will be able to suggest you how and when to start exercising and precautions that you might need to take.
+After considering your health and past medical history, the doctor will be able to suggest to you how and when to start exercising and precautions that you might need to take.
 There are certain conditions when exercising is not recommended.
 Some of them are listed here.

-Before you tread on the journey of pregnancy exercises for a normal delivery, make sure you have check marked the below points:
+Before you tread on the journey of pregnancy exercises for normal delivery, make sure you have check marked the below points:

-If you are suffering from edema, make sure you do not stand for longer periods of time lest the fluids accommodate themselves in the lower limbs.
+If you are suffering from edema, make sure you do not stand for long periods of time lest the fluids accommodate themselves in the lower limbs.
 Warming up yourself is a good idea.
 Stretch yourself a little, walk a little or just swing your arms a bit.
 Neck and shoulder rotations can also help.

 Once you are ready with the above, you can brace yourself for some exercises that will lead you to a normal delivery.